rcarmitage/MyLibrary/README.md

 This is a personal project I have used to consolidate my knowledge of **React** and gain futher understanding of displaying data from a third-party API, implementing UI design choices from scratch, and delpoying an app to a live platform.

+## Brief

+### MVP:

+A user should be able to…

+- Search the Google Books API using terms for title or author
+- View a book in more detail and click through to the Google Books entry
+- View a collection of up to 10 saved books on a shelf, able to add and delete

 ## Running the App After Pulling from GitHub

 ### Installation